-SEA Objective Assessment of effect (consider Summary Explanation Enhancement and mitigation cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) 0 0 + The principles of this policy are compatible with Core Strategy policy E3 and RA5.
+SEA Objective Assessment of effect (consider Summary Explanation Enhancement and mitigation cumulative effects, significance of the nagnitude of the three time perio opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) 0 0 + The principles of this policy are compatible with Core Strategy policy E3 and RA5.
 Policy safeguards exist which will help avoid or mitigate against impacts on the natural environment.
 Policy safeguards within the NDP and Core Strategy will help to alleviate impact caused from new development particularly policies LD1, LD2 and SD3.
 To maintain and enhance the quality of landscapes and townscapes + + + The principles of this policy are compatible with Core Strategy policy E3 and RA5.
 Policy safeguards exist which will help avoid or mitigate against impacts on the natural environment.
 None identified.
 Policy safeguards within the NDP and Core Strategy will help to alleviate impact caused from new development particularly policies LD1, LD2 and LD4.
 To improve quality of surroundings + + + The principles of this policy are compatible with Core Strategy policy E3 and RA5.
 Policy safeguards exist which will help avoid or mitigate against impacts on the natural environment.
 None identified.
 Policy safeguards within the NDP and Core Strategy will help to alleviate impact caused from new development particularly policies LD1, LD2 and LD4.
 To conserve and where appropriate enhance the historic X x x No relationship None identified.